zainafzal08/adventure-buddy/README.md

 This is a app to help players play DnD and help Dm's run it.
 It's main goal is to provide a lot of the features other Dnd tools provide but to make the experience extremely simple and user friendly.

-It should make someones journey of playing DnD focused on the played and not on the math not paper keeping.
+It should make someones journey of playing DnD focused on the playing and not on the math or paper keeping.

 The app should be able to be used without ever having to google how to do it.
 If the application becomes difficult or confusing or overwhelming the features should be scaled back.
 The goal is to be easy to pick up and use over all else.

 The app is split up into the frontend and the backend.
-Each one has a dockerFile that does nothing for the moment.
+Each one has a dockerfile that does nothing for the moment.
 When ready for a production push both will be built into docker containers and combined via a docker-compose file into a app listening on a localhost.
 This can then be deployed on any box with a reverse proxy.

 # Tech Stack